Yasin-Shah/resources/README.md

 #### The Next Step

+Now, you should decide which programming language you'd like to specialize in for the moment.
 To assist you on your next step, here are some road maps you can take.

 *   [The Odin Project - Free Web Development Course](http://www.theodinproject.com/courses?ref=homenav)
 *   [JavaScript is Sexy - How to learn JavaScript ](http://javascriptissexy.com/how-to-learn-javascript-properly/)